-Holders of a majority of the outstanding shares as of the record date entitled to vote must be present, in person or by proxy, at the Annual Meeting in order to have the required quorum for the transaction of business.
+Holders of a majority of the outstanding shares as of the record date entitled to vote at the meeting must be present, in person or by proxy, at the Annual Meeting in order to establish the required quorum for the transaction of business.
 Pursuant to Delaware corporate law, abstentions and broker non-votes will be counted for the purpose of determining whether a quorum is present.